apache/paimon/docs/content/migration/migration-from-hive.md

 Apache Hive supports ORC, Parquet file formats that could be migrated to Paimon.
 When migrating data to a paimon table, the origin table will be permanently disappeared.
 So please back up your data if you still need the original table.
-The migrated table will be [unware-bucket append-only table]({{< ref "concepts/append-only-table#append-for-scalable-table" >}}).
+The migrated table will be [unaware-bucket append-only table]({{< ref "concepts/append-only-table#append-for-scalable-table" >}}).

 Now, we can use paimon hive catalog with Migrate Table Procedure and Migrate File Procedure to totally migrate a table from hive to paimon.

 * Migrate Table Procedure: Paimon table does not exist, use the procedure upgrade hive table to paimon table.
 Hive table will disappear after action done.
 * Migrate File Procedure:  Paimon table already exists, use the procedure to migrate files from hive table to paimon table. **Notice that, Hive table will also disappear after action done.**

-<span style="color: red; "> **We highly recomment to back up hive table data before migrating, because migrating action is not atomic.
+<span style="color: red; "> **We highly recommend to back up hive table data before migrating, because migrating action is not atomic.
 If been interrupted while migrating, you may lose your data.** </span>

 ## Example for Migration